-How do I restrict direct traffic to an ALB and allow traffic through only CloudFront using AWS WAF?
+How do I restrict direct traffic to an Application Load Balancer and allow traffic through only CloudFront?

 1

-I want to restrict users from directly accessing an Application Load Balancer (ALB) and allow access through only Amazon CloudFront using AWS WAF.
-How do I do this using AWS WAF?
+I want to restrict direct access to an Application Load Balancer and allow access through only Amazon CloudFront.

 Resolution

-1. Configure CloudFront to add a custom HTTP header with a secret value in the requests that CloudFront sends to the ALB.
+1. Configure CloudFront to add a custom HTTP header with a secret value in the requests that CloudFront sends to the Application Load Balancer.

-2. Create a rule in your AWS WAF web ACL associated with the ALB to block requests that don't contain the custom HTTP header secret value.
+2. Create a rule in the AWS WAF web ACL associated with the Application Load Balancer.
+Use this rule to block requests that don't contain the custom HTTP header secret value.

 2. From the navigation pane, choose Distributions.